dzufferey/resync_oopsla20_artifact/README.md

 This artifacts explain how to run ReSync and the other tools against which we compare.
 To goal of the artifact is to reproduce the figures in Section 6 of the paper.
+Some tools are available in newer versions since we originally ran the tests.

-TODO we try to use the latest available version of the tools against which we compare.
+Here we try to use the more recent versions when possible.

 ### Software Setup